penumbra-zone/penumbra/docs/protocol/src/stake/action/undelegate_claim.md

 2. Slashing penalties must be applied when unbonding.

+3. The UndelegateClaim reveals the validator identity, but not the unbonding amount.

+4. The balance contribution of the value of the undelegation is private.

 #### Local Justification

 1. In the `ActionHandler` for `check_stateful` we check that the undelegations have finished unbonding.

 2. The `ConvertCircuit` verifies that the conversion from the unbonding token to the staking token was done using the correct conversion rate calculated from the penalty.
 We check in the `ActionHandler` for `check_stateful` that the _correct_ penalty rate was used.

+3. The `UndelegateClaim` performs the above [conversion check in 2 in zero-knowledge](#balance-commitment-integrity) using the private unbonding amount.

+4. The balance contribution of the value of the undelegation is hidden via the hiding property of the balance commitment scheme.
+Knowledge of the opening of the [balance commitment is done in zero-knowledge](#balance-commitment-integrity).

 #### Global Justification